 Drawings of Edinburgh’s Saunas – 16 page tabloid size zine on newsprint.
-Edition of 50
+Available to buy now for £5 including postage.

 I began this project as a frivolous look at the design of the capital’s ‘sauna’ shop fronts but ended up documenting a part of Edinburgh life that may not exist for much longer.